AdamikHQ/adamik-client/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make to the Adamik App are **greatly appreciated**.
+Feel free to also contact us through [Discord](https://discord.com/invite/gsZJR2JfMR) to report bugs or express feature requests.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)